jazzband/django-rest-knox/docs/settings.md

 This allows you to control how many valid tokens can be issued per user.
 If the limit for valid tokens is reached, an error is returned at login.
 By default this option is disabled and set to `None` -- thus no limit.
+This setting is shared by RefreshToken if enabled.

 ## USER_SERIALIZER
 This is the reference to the class used to serialize the `User` objects when